Priyankasaggu11929/priyankasaggu11929.github.io/_drafts/2024-02-15-what-is-ostree.md

 ok, I went through rest of the documentation and decided to stop and use some demo or use-case content to understand what's the actual use of it.

 So, that is all for this one!

+---

+Came back to put a link to openSUSE transactional-update — https://github.com/openSUSE/transactional-update

+All I know so far is, both transactional-update and libostree (aka OSTree) are meant for implementing atomatic updates for linux operating systems.